📅 When to Camp — Seasonal Overview

 Tasmania's wilderness areas are among the most pristine in the Southern Hemisphere.
 The Overland Track through Cradle Mountain–Lake St Clair is Australia's premier multi-day hike, with campgrounds and huts along the route.
 For something more remote, the South Coast Track and Western Arthur Range offer genuine wilderness isolation.

 Weather is unpredictable and temperatures drop sharply at altitude.
 Even in summer, pack for four seasons in one day.
-The effort is rewarded with ancient temperate rainforest, glacial lakes, and landscapes that feel completely untouched.
+The effort is rewarded with ancient temperate rainforest, glacial lakes, and landscapes that feel completely untouched by the twenty-first century.

 Karijini is one of Australia's most visually striking parks — deep, narrow gorges cut through two-billion-year-old banded iron formations, with waterfalls dropping into emerald pools.
 The geological scale is genuinely overwhelming.
 Camping at Dales Gorge or the eco-retreat puts you within walking distance of the main gorge systems.